lightandluck/potluck-prototype/README.md

 - To start mongodb, start from command line: `mongod --auth`
 - Run server in cli tab with `nodemon server.js`.
 This watches server files and reloads automatically
 - Run front-end app by `cd client`, then `npm run start`.
 This also hot reloads
+- Create a `seeds` collection with one entry with `counter: 0` property in database

 ## Innovation
 To create the wantlists instead of using a grid like the OLWLG and Abecorn, or setting individual values, instead we simply sort a list.